 Table 4-4 setupipp Options

-Options Description /S Silently installs or uninstalls the client. /R Restarts the workstation when the installor uninstall is completed. /U Uninstalls the client from your workstation. /?
-Displays the help. /L Installs in an LDAP-compliant environment (only unique usernames).
+Options Description /S Silently installs or uninstalls the client. /R Restarts the workstation when the installer uninstall is completed. /U Uninstalls the client from your workstation. /?
+Displays the help. /L Uninstalls in a LDAP-compliant environment (only unique usernames).